Who we are

 MS Student

-Jasmeen is a PhD Student in the School of Biological Sciences at the University of Oklahoma.
+Jasmeen is a PhD Student in the School of Biological Sciences.
 Her work explores how maternal hormones shape behavior and create genomic changes across time.
 Prior to attending OU, Jasmeen received her BS in Biology from Indiana University.

 Pronouns: she/her